Modal-based generalised quasilinear approximations for turbulent plane Couette flow: Results

 \subsection{Standard GQL}

 We first consider standard GQL approximations.
 Figure \ref{fig:4} shows eigenvalues of the controllability Gramian, $\sigma_j$, associated with the modes used in the basis.
 The eigenvalues span roughly three orders of magnitude and are doubled.
 This is due to the fact that controllability eigenfunctions are split into two modes containing their real and imaginary parts, as explained above.
-Five selected thresholds, corresponding to $\mathcal{T} = 220, 500, 100, 1250, 1750$ are represented by dashed lines in figure \ref{fig:4}(a), whose associated statistics are displayed in figures \ref{fig:5} and \ref{fig:6}.
+We define a linearisation parameter, $\mathcal{T}$, associated with a given controllability threshold, $\sigma_t$.
+This parameter is given as the ratio between the number of linearised modes and the total number of modes in the basis, $\mathcal{T}=N_s/N$.
+It varies between 0 and 1; low values mean few modes are linearised, whereas values close to 1 indicate strong linearisation.
+Five selected thresholds, corresponding to $\mathcal{T} = 0.76, 0.56, 0.36, 0.28, 0.12$ are represented by dashed lines in figure \ref{fig:4}(a), whose associated statistics are displayed in figures \ref{fig:5} and \ref{fig:6}.
 The model reduction achieved with GQL approximations can be assessed via inspection of the nonlinear tensor, $Q_{ijk}$.
 In order to do that quantitatively, we define a sparsity parameter,

 where $N_{nz_{(GQL)}}$ and $N_{nz_{(Full)}}$ are the number of non-zero elements in the quadratic term in the GQL and full ROMs, respectively.
 Notice that the quadratic coefficients, $Q_{ijk}$, in the ROM are already sparse, as only modes satisfying a triadic rule have non-zero, nonlinear interactions; the sparsity parameter shows how much additional sparsity is obtained through the GQL approximation.
-By definition, $\mathcal{S}\geqslant 1$, and the sparsity parameter decreases with decreasing $\mathcal{T}$, as less modes are linearised.
+By definition, $\mathcal{S}\geqslant 1$, and the sparsity parameter increases with increasing $\mathcal{T}$, as more modes are linearised.
 Ideally, from a modelling perspective, it is desirable to design a ROM with the highest possible $\mathcal{S}$, while keeping an accurate description of turbulence dynamics.